Jared Petrenko: Personal life

 In 1992, Petrenko moved to Seaford, South Australia.
 Petrenko grew up in Henley Beach, South Australia, attending Henley High School and supporting the St Kilda Football Club.

-He is of Indigenous Australian and Ukrainian descent.
+Petrenko is of Indigenous Australian and Ukrainian descent.
 His Indigenous tribal ancestry can be traced to the Adnyamathanha.

-He has a son called Seb with his long-term partner Jessica Dover, whom he appeared on series 6 of the renovation TV show House Rules.
+Petrenko has a son called Seb with his long-term partner Jessica Dover, with whom he appeared on series 6 of the renovation TV show House Rules.
 They announced their split in 2021.